 To combat the hard hitting effects of climate change, council is and has partaken in climate change adaptation projects.
 Some of these projects include:

-- Victorian Adaptation and Sustainability Partnership (VASP) project funded by the Department of Environment, Land, Water and Planning (DELWP).
-The aim of the project was to integrate climate change adaptation (the risk of adverse climate) into council processes.
+Funded by the Department of Environment, Land, Water and Planning (DELWP), the aim of the project was to integrate climate change adaptation (the risk of adverse climate) into council processes.
 Integrating climate risk into council processes will ensure that council staff are considering the effects of climate change, including extreme weather events, every day in their operations, service delivery and capital works projects.

 Climate Change Mitigation